High Streets, Tower Hamlets

 Non-profit digital media company Social Streets is looking for an Editor to head up its Tower Hamlet's high street titles including Roman Road LDN.

-This is a hugely exciting opportunity to join a small but ambitious digital media company that is pioneering hyper-local, community-led journalism as a way of increasing participation in the high street and local community life.
+This is a hugely exciting opportunity to join a small but ambitious social enterprise start-up that is pioneering hyper-local journalism as a way of increasing participation in the high street and local community life.

 The Scheme operates from our Social Streets Studio in Bow, a learning-based workplace that invites students, graduates and local volunteers to work collaboratively on our high street titles.

 The Scheme is funded and supported by a consortium of charitable organisations including London Borough of Tower Hamlets.

 The Editor will be managing two local high street titles within our Social Scheme for High Streets Tower Hamlets, a scheme that helps support high streets in areas of deprivation.